🚨 NEW UPDATE: Disney Reveals Full Soundtrack, New Details & First Look at Rock ’n’ Roller Coaster Starring The Muppets (May 2026)

 Animatronic Shenanigans

 In the preshow, the mayhem kicks into high gear.
-Scooter appears as a brand-new animatronic, pacing nervously as he tries to rally the crew, while a flock of penguin engineers waddle and squawk around him trying to keep the studio from falling apart.
+As confirmed by Disney, Scooter takes center stage as an all-new Audio-Animatronics figure—pacing nervously as he tries to rally the crew—while a flock of penguin engineers waddle and squawk around him trying to keep the studio from falling apart.

 But Scooter isn’t alone—Kermit and Miss Piggy pop in on nearby screens, chiming in with advice, encouragement, and (in Piggy’s case) a little diva flair.
 The effect blends the physical presence of classic Disney animatronics with the energy of screen-based cameos, making it feel like you’ve stepped into the middle of a live Muppet production.